Bug report #9444

 If numberMatched > numberReturned, the response got truncated.

-#18 Updated by Even Rouault almost 8 years ago
+#18 Updated by Even Rouault over 8 years ago

 • Target version set to Version 2.16